Susan Strasberg: Early life

 Strasberg was born in New York City to theatre director and drama coach Lee Strasberg of the Actors Studio and former actress Paula Strasberg.
 Her brother John is an acting coach.
 Her father was born in what is now Ukraine, and her mother in New York City.
 They were both from Jewish families who emigrated from Europe.

 Strasberg attended the Professional Children's School, and then spent time at both The High School of Music & Art and the High School of Performing Arts.
 She also did some modelling.

 Early roles

 At age 14, Strasberg appeared off-Broadway in Maya in 1953, which ran seven performances.
 Her TV debut was in "Catch a Falling Star", an episode of Goodyear Playhouse directed by Delbert Mann the same year.
 She was in Romeo and Juliet for Kraft Theatre (1954), playing Juliet, and episodes of General Electric Theater and Omnibus.
 She had a regular role in a short-lived sitcom, The Marriage, playing the daughter of Hume Cronyn and Jessica Tandy.
 It was the first network show broadcast in color.

-Strasberg made her film debut in The Cobweb (1955).
+Strasberg made her film debut in The Cobweb (1955) and received some praise.
 She followed it with a widely praised performance as a teenager in Picnic (1955), playing the younger sister of Kim Novak.
-Kim Stanley played the role on Broadway but was too old for film.
-Joshua Logan, the director, wrote Strasberg's "incipient beauty and spirit seemed just right for me."
+Kim Stanley played the role on Broadway but was too old for the film.
+Joshua Logan, the director, wrote that Strasberg's "incipient beauty and spirit seemed just right for me."